azerothcore/azerothcore-wotlk/.github/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* The use of sexualized imagery, and sexual attention or advances of any kind
+* The use of sexulized language which could reasonably be considered inappropriate.
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address,